Woman Wind Turbine Technician for Fairwind in the United States

 Jessie Moffitt studied Mathematics and then Wind Turbine Technology.
-She maintains and services wind turbines and is Global Wind Organisation GWO Advanced Rescue qualified.
+As a wind turbine technician, she maintains and services wind turbines and is Global Wind Organisation GWO Advanced Rescue qualified.

 Jessie works for Fairwind in the United States.